-Facebook says it will ban groups for ‘representing’ QAnon
+Facebook says it will ban groups that openly support QAnon

 OAKLAND, Calif.
 (AP) —

-Facebook said it will ban groups that “represent” QAnon, the baseless conspiracy theory that paints President Donald Trump as a secret warrior against a supposed child-trafficking ring run by celebrities and “deep state’ government officials.
+Facebook said it will ban groups that openly support QAnon, the baseless conspiracy theory that paints President Donald Trump as a secret warrior against a supposed child-trafficking ring run by celebrities and “deep state” government officials.

 The company said Tuesday that it will remove Facebook pages, groups and Instagram accounts for “representing QAnon” — even if they don’t promote violence.
 The social network said it will consider a variety of factors to decide if a group meets its criteria for a ban, including its name, the biography or “about” section of the page, and discussions within the page, group or Instagram account.

 Mentions of QAnon in a group focused on a different subject won’t necessarily lead to a ban, Facebook said.
+Administrators of banned groups will have their personal accounts disabled as well.

 Less than two months ago, Facebook said it would stop promoting the group and its adherents, although it faltered with spotty enforcement.
 It said it would only remove QAnon groups if they promote violence.
 That is no longer the case.